darwinia-network/DIPs/DIPs/dip-6.md

    security is upheld by validators on the relaychain side.
 Collators are solely responsible for block collection;
    therefore, the original mechanism for maintaining network security should be updated accordingly.
 2. Currently, there is no staking slash mechanism in place, rendering the unbonding duration largely irrelevant.
-   This should be replaced by a different mechanism.
+   This should be superseded by a different mechanism.
 However, should a staking slashing mechanism be implemented in the future, reintroduction of the unbonding duration should be reconsidered.
 3. Introducing a rate-limited mechanism can mitigate potential instability in token prices affecting network stability if the unbonding duration is removed.
 Other factors also play a role.
 Similar mechanisms are employed by Ethereum to maintain network stability.